Basement Waterproofing & Foundation Repair in Camden, NJ

 Dehumidifiers – Along with our interior drainage and sump pump systems, we also recommend installing a dehumidifier to ensure that the humidity levels in your home and basement stay within a normal amount.
 This system can bring comfort in knowing that it’s removing the moisture from the air while keeping your energy levels down and filtering out mold, dust mites, and other potentially harmful toxins.

-Camden Crawl Space Repair
+Crawl Space Encapsulation and Repair in Camden, NJ

 Crawl Space Flooding – If you have recently inspected your crawl space only to find out there is pooling water in it, you are not alone.
 Homeowners all over Camden, NJ deal with floods in their crawl spaces due to plumbing leaks, failed gutters, poor yard grading and cracks in their walls.
 Unfortunately, it’s not just the immediate flood you have to worry about, it’s the added humidity that it brings with it.
 Humidity causes a whole slew of problems like mold growth and wood rot, as well as an increase in your energy bills.
 Making sure your crawl space vents are sealed and is waterproofed from the natural elements will ensure your home stays safe.